pchlada/judo-near-me/usa/judo-clubs-san-jose.md

 <div class="club-description-container">
   <div class="club-description" itemprop="description">
-Tamayo's Judo is a premier judo techniques academy located in 290 California Ave #B, Palo Alto, CA 94306.
+Tamayo's Judo is a premier martial arts training center located in 290 California Ave #B, Palo Alto, CA 94306.
 With a rating of 5.0 stars based on 12 reviews, it is highly regarded in the local martial arts community.
-Tamayo's Judo offers comprehensive judo programs focused on Japanese martial art and belt ranking system for all skill levels, from beginners to advanced practitioners.
+Tamayo's Judo offers comprehensive judo programs focused on certified instructors and Japanese martial art for all skill levels, from beginners to advanced practitioners.
   </div>
 </div>